• Recipes

 Finish the sauce with chopped parsley.
 Be sure to chop the parsley small, it will look odd with large pieces in the sauce.
 Taste for seasoning next.
 Does it need salt?
 More Pecorino Romano or Parmesan Romano?

-Adding chopped parsley to finished alfredo sauce
+adding chopped parsley to finished Alfredo sauce

 STEP #6